ArnavMetrani/arnavmetrani.github.io/_posts/2023-05-24-MS18-Thesis-Survey.md

 *I plan to continue working in the direction of quantum many-body physics and quantum information.*

 **How can one learn more about work related to your thesis?**
-*1. Anders W. Sandvik, Computational Studies of Quantum Spin Systems (2011).
+1. Anders W. Sandvik, Computational Studies of Quantum Spin Systems (2011).
-1. Xie Chen, Topological lattice models from gauging I, II, III ICTP lecture series.
+2. Xie Chen, Topological lattice models from gauging I, II, III ICTP lecture series.
-1. Franz J. Wegner, Duality in generalized Ising models (1971).
+3. Franz J. Wegner, Duality in generalized Ising models (1971).
-1. Manu Mathur and T. P. Sreeraj, Lattice gauge theories and spin models (2016) else contact me directly.*
+4. Manu Mathur and T. P. Sreeraj, Lattice gauge theories and spin models (2016)
+else contact me directly.

 [To start of project↑](#monte-carlo-of-quantum-phase-transitions)
 [To main section↑](#physics)

+---

 ## Neutrino Oscillations
 **Title**: Alternative Methods to distinguish Matter Effects from CP Violation in Neutrino Oscillation experiments [(Poster)]()
 **Name**: Pokhee Saharia (MS18190)
 **Local Thesis Guide**: Dr. Satyajit Jena
 **External Guide**: Prof. Federico Sanchez

 **Brief explanation**:
 *Neutrinos are elementary particles in the Standard Model of particle physics, which come in three flavors (types) postulated by the model.
 They exhibit the phenomenon of changing flavors as they propagate through space - called neutrino oscillations.
-This particular phenomenon is the only aspect of physics beyond the Standard Model that is directly accessible experimentally, hence a very flourishing field in particle physics today.
+This particular phenomenon is the only aspect of physics beyond the Standard Model that is directly accessible experimentally, hence a very flourishing field in particle physics today.*

-CP Violation is a fundamental asymmetry in physics - basically tells us how differently do particles and their antiparticles behave.
+*CP Violation is a fundamental asymmetry in physics - basically tells us how differently do particles and their antiparticles behave.
 Extended specifically to the case of neutrinos, CP violation in neutrino oscillations is the study of how differently do neutrinos and antineutrinos oscillate from each other.
 A non-zero measured observable of this quantity could lead to answers about the matter-antimatter asymmetry in the universe; i.e, since the Big Bang created equal amounts of matter and antimatter, how did this balance get thrown off in the history of the universe and leave us with a world made primarily of matter.
-Or, to put it more dramatically, how did we come to exist?
+Or, to put it more dramatically, how did we come to exist?*

-Experimentally, the measurement of this asymmetry poses a problem, because (anti)neutrino beams in oscillation experiments are made to propagate through matter.
+*Experimentally, the measurement of this asymmetry poses a problem, because (anti)neutrino beams in oscillation experiments are made to propagate through matter.
 Now, matter is fundamentally CP asymmetric, i.e, it affects neutrinos and antineutrinos differently.
 This leads to the generation of a matter-induce 'fake' component of CP violation in neutrino oscillations that reflects in measurements, preventing the observation of a genuine CP violation.
 My thesis focussed on studying these matter effects and methods of separating them from genuine CP violation in the neutrino oscillation experiment T2K in Japan.*

 **Why did you decide to choose this topic/problem for your thesis?**
 *I personally didn't pick this specific topic, because when I had joined the project I didn't have much idea about niche research on neutrinos, all my knowledge was from pop science.
 It was more of a progressive interest developed in the field while working on my thesis.*